 Ten things to do with kids in Granada

-Click the red link or any of the icons on the page below to skip straight to our 10 Things to do with kids in Granada location map
+You can skip straight to the map by clicking the red link or any of the icons on the page below 10 Things to do with kids in Granada on the map

 With palaces and gardens to explore and towers to climb this can be a fascinating place for kids to while away a few hours.
-Children under 12 can enter for free.
-The key is to take the whole experience at their speed and don’t expect to cover everything.
+Children under 12 can enter for free, although they will still need a ticket.

 You can help to bring it to life for them by genning up on some of the history together before you go.
 It is surprising how much more interesting a place becomes if you can imagine notorious characters of the past living there.
 Did you know that Catherine of Aragon was brought up in the Alhambra until she went to England where she eventually married Henry VIII?